tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 - **Identify Hyperparameters**: Identify the hyperparameters in your scripts that should be configurable.
 - **Add to params.yaml**: Add the hyperparameters to the [params.yaml](../params.yaml) file, organized by stage or module.
 Use a `general:` section for shared hyperparameters.
-- **Use the Params Class**: Instantiate a `Params` object in each stage script to access the required parameters in dictionary notation:
+- **Use the Params Class**: Instantiate a `Params` object in each stage to access the required parameters in dictionary notation:

 ```python
 # train.py